ruoyuwang79/HMMACS/README.md

 ### Prerequisite

-The versions are based on the development environment, lower version maybe workable, but no guarantee.
+The versions are based on the development environment; lower version maybe workable, but no guarantee.

 - Python ```>=3.8.10```